VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   NEWDAQMETADATAREADERS should be a cell array of objects that have ndi.daq.metadatareader as a superclass.

-Help for ndi.daq.system.mfdaq/set_daqmetadatareader is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/set_daqmetadatareader is inherited from superclass ndi.daq.system
 ```

 ---